 Action Result Change the administrative status of the static route Makes the static route unavailable for forwarding You can use one ACLI command to adminstratively enable or disable all static routes as follows ipv6 route static enable.
-You can administratively disable all routes but preserve the static route configuration when you use the following ACLI command:no ipv6 static route enable.

-Action Result Delete the IPv6 addresses of a VLAN or brouter port Permanently deletes the static routes with the corresponding local neighbors from the RTM, the forwarding database, and the configuration database Delete a VLAN Removes static routes with a local next-hop option from the configuration database.
+Action Result You can administratively disable all routes but preserve the static route configuration when you use the following ACLI command:no ipv6 static route enable.
+Delete the IPv6 addresses of a VLAN or brouter port Permanently deletes the static routes with the corresponding local neighbors from the RTM, the forwarding database, and the configuration database Delete a VLAN Removes static routes with a local next-hop option from the configuration database.
 Static routes with a nonlocal next-hop option become inactive (they are removed from the forwarding database).
 Disable forwarding on a VLAN or brouter port Static routes reachable through the locally attached network become inactive Disable a VLAN or brouter port Makes the static route inactive Disable IPv6 forwarding globally Stops forwarding all IPv6 traffic Learn changes about a dynamically learned neighbor After a neighbor becomes unreachable or is deleted, the static route with the neighbor becomes inactive, and the configuration is not affected.
 The static route with the neighbor becomes active in the configuration and is added to the RTM and forwarding database when the neighbor becomes reachable.
 Enable a static route Adds the route to the RTM to change certain static routes to active.
 Delete a static route Permanently deletes a static route from the configuration.
 Disable a static route Stops traffic on the static route but does not remove the route from the configuration.
 Change a route preference After the static route preference changes, the best routes for the entries use both static and dynamic paths.
-Delete or disable a tunnel Removes the tunnel entry from the forwarding table Enable a tunnel Activates the tunnel static routes and adds an entry to the forwarding table.